Intermittent Fasting and Alcohol: Does Alcohol Break a Fast?

 If you think about weight loss, it’s the quantity that matters the most.

 According to scientific studies, it appears that moderate alcohol intake does not largely affect weight gain.

 Heavy drinking, on the other hand, can considerably promote weight gain and obesity, research says.

 So, if your goal is to lose weight, you should track how much alcohol you’re consuming on a regular basis—even if you do so within the eating window.

 In order to gain the most benefit and best results from IF, it’s recommended to limit alcohol intake during your eating window and practice moderation.
-As a reminder, here are all the benefits you can get from IF to motivate you to limit your alcohol intake.

 One positive effect of IF is reducing inflammation.
 The influence of alcohol on inflammation also seems to depend on the amount of alcohol you consume.
 While moderate amounts are said to curb inflammation, extensive drinking can trigger inflammation throughout your system.

 This means you can reap the benefits of IF while enjoying an occasional drink.
 However, you need to keep a close eye on your drinking habits if you don’t want to offset the advantages IF brings about.

 Intermittent fasting also enhances fat oxidation, thereby burning off excess fat.